 “Bass is an underutilized, marginalized fish,” he said.
 “Cleveland isn’t a huge seafood city, but people really love their smelt.”

 Like many in the food industry, Sawyer started his career bartending and serving before he moved to an island in Pauillac, France, where he learned about dry-curing ham and processing foie gras.
-Once he returned to the states, he did a cooking stint at a vegan restaurant in Akron, Ohio, and worked in Three Aces in Akron, Ohio, and Publican in Chicago.
+Once he returned to the states, he did a cooking stint at a vegan restaurant and the Three Aces, both in Akron Ohio, then Publican in Chicago.
 He returned to Cleveland to work at chef Jonathon Sawyer’s Greenhouse Tavern and Trentina before opening up his own spot in April 2016.

 Sawyer calls the city’s restaurant scene “burgeoning,” though ponders if it’s growing too quickly.
 He acknowledges that the scenes in other Rust Belt cities, like Detroit and Pittsburgh, are inarguably growing faster, but Cleveland is a smaller city.

 “So many restaurants are opening, and I think there are too few people,” he said.
 “There are too many restaurants for a small city.”

 However, his outlook isn’t cynical.
 Not long ago, Cleveland got its first ramen shop, and Sawyer’s really excited to check it out.
 There are also shabu shabu and hot pot restaurants, which speak to locals’ willingness to try food that may be unfamiliar to their Midwestern palates.

 And, even though Sawyer is trying to preserve a sense of familiarity in the large format dishes that he serves at Plum Kitchen & Cafe, he still doesn’t always get it right.